• Skip to primary navigation

 Instructions

-• Once they are golden on one side, turn off the heat then add the walnuts, cranberries and orange juice.
+• Once the Brussels sprouts are golden brown on one side, turn off the heat then return the walnuts to the pan, together with the dried cranberries and orange juice.
 It can spit a little so take care.

-• Give them a quick stir to make sure the sprouts are all coated in the orange juice then season with salt and black pepper.
+• Give everything a quick stir to make sure the sprouts are all coated in the orange juice, taste, adding more orange juice if needed, then season with salt and black pepper.

 • Serve straight away.